playframework/playframework/documentation/manual/scalaGuide/main/tests/ScalaTest.md

 * The package must be exactly the same as the directory path.
 * The specification must be annotated with `@RunWith(classOf[JUnitRunner])`.

-Here is an example specification for Eclipse:
+Here is a valid specification for Eclipse:

 ```scala
 package models // this file must be in a directory called "models"